TimAstier/react-roguelike/ROADMAP.md

 - [x] Toolbar (to see available tiles)
 - [x] Add tiles to map in /pcg
 - [x] Load game from map in /pcg
-- [ ] Add Cell logic to render tiles or content depending on visibility and revealed
+- [x] Add Cell logic to render tiles or content depending on visibility and revealed
 - [ ] Seed map with RNG
 - [ ] Add HP state and design
 - [ ] Fix can see through diagonal walls
-- [ ] Distinguish between 'dim revealed' and 'dim'?
 - [ ] Why can see more on the left side at the end of corridors?
 - [ ] Doors
 - [ ] Improve generateLevel